 The land is protected by a conservation agreement so the land cannot be developed or logged.

-The land is cared for by a land trust whose responsibility is to care for the land in perpetuity.
+The land is cared for by an associated not-for-profit landcare company whose responsibility is to care for the land in perpetuity.

 Yes.
 Different sized trees can have larger volumes of ashes added per tree.